KerenShay877/KerenShay877/README.md

 Hello!
 I'm KerenShay.
 I'm a Computer Engineering student in the Open University of Israel, 2nd year.

-I possess knowledge of the following languages:
+I possess knowledge of the following languages/skills:
-HTML, CSS, Vanilla JavaScript, React JavaScript, React Redux Toolkit, React Query, Tailwind CSS, Sass, Java, C, C++, Assembly (MIPS edition), and Python.
+HTML, CSS, Vanilla JavaScript, SQL, Sass, ASPX programming, Java, C, C++, Assembly (MIPS edition), Python, DevOps, Git, CI/CD.

 <!--
 **KerenShay877/KerenShay877** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.